Kubotan: The Ultimate “Unarmed” Self-Defense Tool?

 7 minute read

 A self-defense weapon can take many forms.
-In today’s article, Randall Wilson takes a look at Kubotans — a weapon developed in the last century as a less-lethal tool for police officers and citizens.
+In today’s article, Randall Chaney takes a look at Kubotans — a weapon developed in the last century as a less-lethal tool for police officers and citizens.
 These tools are easy to carry and can be used stand-alone or as a tactical keychain that is concealed in plain sight.
 As with any defensive tool, we encourage you to seek out a qualified instructor who can teach you how to properly use a Kubotan.

 kubotan keychain